 I am the Principal and President of Cense Ltd, an innovation consultancy that helps organizations to design, develop, deploy, and evaluate innovation in human systems, particularly the health and social sectors.

 I also hold faculty positions as a Lecturer at OCAD University in the Faculty of Design and as Adjunct Professor in the Behavioural and Social Science Division of the Dalla Lana School of Public Health at the University of Toronto.

-My academic background includes undergraduate honours and Masters degrees in psychology, a Ph.D. in public health, and two-year post-doctoral fellowship in systems thinking and knowledge translation.
-I continued my training with a Masters of Design (MDes) degree at OCADU in Strategic Foresight and Innovation.
+My academic background includes undergraduate honours and Masters degrees in psychology, a Ph.D. in public health, a two-year post-doctoral fellowship in systems thinking and knowledge translation followed up with a professional Masters of Design (MDes) degree at OCADU in Strategic Foresight and Innovation.

 I’m certified in the NCI Design Charrette System from Harvard University Graduate School of Design, an accredited Cognitive Edge practitioner and hold the Credentialed Evaluator designation from the Canadian Evaluation Society.

 I live in one of the most multicultural cities in the world (Toronto, Canada) and am an avid coffee lover – both as a consumer and an amateur coffee roaster.
 Some have called me the health designer, but I prefer just to be called Cameron or Cam.

 You can contact me at: